 Pavel Tretyakov and his Tretyakov Gallery

-Tretyakov died on December 4 (16), 1898 in Moscow.
+Tretyakov died on December 16, 1898 in Moscow.
 His last words were: “Take care of the gallery and be healthy.”
 Pavel was buried at the Danilovsky cemetery in Moscow next to the parents.
-In 1948, the Tretyakov brothers’ ashes were reburied in the Novodevichy cemetery.
+In 1948, the Tretyakov brothers’ ashes were reburied at the Novodevichy cemetery.